ombulabs/blog/_posts/2016-01-22-let-vs-instance.markdown

 end
 ```

-My Setup with instance variables looks like this:
+My setup with instance variables looks like this:

 ```ruby
 RSpec.describe User, type: :model do